-The pandemic also forced higher education to rapidly embrace distance education.
+The pandemic also forced higher education to embrace distance education rapidly.
 Dr. Gee noted that many in higher education were “Luddites” before the pandemic; however, these individuals had to shift courses to online platforms over a two-week period in March.
 Some of these faculty members are finding that they can be effective and engaging in this new paradigm.

-Unsurprisingly, COVID is causing employee distress that is and will continue to hamper performance.
+Unsurprisingly, COVID is causing employee distress which is and will continue to hamper performance.
 Dr. Tom Marrs of the Mays Business School at Texas A&M University cautioned that many individuals are going into survival mode, which can create burnout if it continues over a prolonged time.
-This can lead to frustration, a hair-trigger, forgetfulness—and ultimately, the employee is classified as a trouble maker – when their issues are a result of pandemic stress.
+This can lead to frustration, a hair-trigger, forgetfulness—and ultimately, the employee is classified as a troublemaker – when their issues are a result of pandemic stress.
 Therefore, leaders need to look for ways to offer empathy while also being aware of their own level of stress and how it affects their dealing with faculty, staff, students, and other stakeholders.